Introduction to social work

 Some social workers—referred to as bachelor’s social workers (BSW)—work with groups, community organizations, and policymakers to develop or improve programs, services, policies, and social conditions.
 This focus of work is referred to as macro social work.

 Social workers who are licensed to diagnose and treat mental, behavioral and emotional disorders are called clinical social workers (CSW) or licensed clinical social workers (LCSW).
-They provide individual, group, family, and couples therapy; they work with clients to develop strategies to change behavior or cope with difficult situations.
+They provide individual, group, family, and couples therapy.
+Clinical social workers work with clients to develop strategies to change behavior or cope with difficult situations.
 They can refer clients to other resources or services, such as support groups or other mental health professionals.
 Clinical social workers can develop treatment plans with the client, doctors, and other healthcare professionals and may adjust the treatment plan, if necessary, based on their client’s progress.
 They may work in a variety of specialties.
-Clinical social workers who have not completed two years of supervised work are often called master’s social workers (MSW).
+Clinical social workers who have not completed 2 years of supervised work are often called master’s social workers (MSW).

 A non-clinical social worker can practice with a minimum of a bachelor’s degree.
 Non-clinical work may incorporate therapy, public or private organizations, case management, administration, and more.
 Non-clinical social workers often work with their clients with whatever issues they may be having, on more of a consulting basis, compared to a clinical setting, which will be more comprehensive in services.